 2. Build an omnichannel experience

-Tailoring support efforts towards customer personas can go a long way.
-Gathering context about who they are (their preferences, personalities, habits, etc.) can help agents better target their support that leads to faster resolutions.
-It may be helpful to conduct UX research on your business's support initiatives to figure out ways to make interactions more personalized.
+Gather context about who your buyers are—their preferences, personalities, and buying habits—and use the information to help agents better customize their support and provide faster resolutions.
+It may be helpful to conduct user experience (UX) research on your company’s support initiatives to find ways to deliver more personalized interactions.